Behavioral Health Practice – Full Legal Set Up

-Here is what each form/agreement includes in plain English.
+Here is what the major form/agreements include in plain English.

 1. Client Information and Consent Form

 This is the agreement that you give a patient/client to review and sign in order to govern your relationship as a professional with the patient/client.
-This protects you as a professional and establishes clear boundaries for communications, including using distance therapy, such as email or Skype.
+This protects you as a professional and establishes clear boundaries for communications, including using distance therapy, or “telemedicine”.
 Topics include: